lewislepton/raccoon/README.md

 You can then use the library in a Kha project

+Also this library can be used locally in a project.

+In the project folder that contains, `Sources`, `Assets` etc. Create another folder called `Libraries`.
+You can place the folder, which contains the `haxelib.js` & `Sources` of the library into the `Libraries` folder.

 # Player Class Example
 This player moves in all directions, with no downward velocity